nathandaven/usenti-mac/README.md

 Here is my attempt to distribute a wine wrapped Usenti for Mac using Wineskin!

-Go ahead and run "InstallUsenti.command" to get going.
+Go ahead and run "`InstallUsenti.command`" to get going.

 **NOTE:** right click, and click open, rather than double clicking.
-Otherwise, macOS will not let you run the script
+Otherwise, macOS will not let you run the script!

 ## Backup Method